\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Introduction

-In applications such as SBD and high electron mobility transistors, band offset is crucial in developing semiconductor devices.
-The reported values of CBO can vary significantly, by up to 1.5 eV. \cite{lyu2023band,wang2018band,carey2017band,hinuma2019band} From an experimental standpoint, this variation strongly depends on the methods used for deposition (e.g., sputtering-prepared films, pulsed laser deposition, atomic layer deposition ) and the characterisation techniques employed.\cite{carey2017band} Band offsets have been determined using techniques such as capacitance-voltage (C-V) profiling and X-ray photoelectron spectroscopy (XPS), which can yield different results based on their respective sensitivities.
-Atomistic modelling helps validate the interpretation of the experiments by providing subresolution information regarding the large anisotropy of these alloys, where the monoclinic phase’s low symmetry results in varying surface growth orientations.
-Most of the atomistic modelling reported in the literature considered isolated surfaces.
-Although these models included surface relaxation, only a few studies considered proper interfaces to model these heterojunctions.\cite{peelaers_structural_2018,seacat2024computational,hinuma2019band,seacat2020orthorhombic,wang2018band,mu2020orientation,kim2021heterostructural,lyu2023band} We note here that, while most of these reports investigate how the band offset and electron affinity are affected by both composition and structure, in nearly all cases only the natural band offset is considered.
-In these cases, the effect of strain at the interface is neglected, which can lead to inaccurate predictions of both the magnitude and the nature of the band offset.\cite{lyu2023band}
+\ch{Ga2O3}, with its wide bandgap of approximately 4.7 eV, has garnered significant attention as a promising material for various applications, including metal oxide-semiconductor field-effect transistors (MOSFETs), UV solar-blind photodetectors, and Schottky barrier diodes (SBDs) \cite{higashiwaki_gallium_2012,hwang_high-voltage_2014}. \ch{Al2O3} is frequently considered as gate oxide in \ch{Ga2O3}-based heterojunctions. \cite{krueger_variation_2016, li_identification_2018, peelaers2018structural, ratnaparkhe_quasiparticle_2020, mu_first-principles_2020, kim2021heterostructural} Differences in the crystal structures of \ch{Ga2O3} and \ch{Al2O3} can lead to lattice mismatches in heterojunctions.
+Cracking may occur for film thicknesses exceeding a critical value. \cite{mu_first-principles_2020, fadla2024effective} To mitigate these mismatches --- and also to engineer electronic properties such as the band gap --- alloying \ch{Ga2O3} with aluminium \ch{(Al_xGa_{1-x})2O3} is widely employed. \cite{krueger2016variation,kranert2015lattice,wang2016temperature,li_identification_2018,peelaers2018structural,ratnaparkhe_quasiparticle_2020,mu_first-principles_2020,kim2021heterostructural} In applications such as SBD and high electron mobility transistors, band offset is crucial in developing semiconductor devices.
+The reported values of CBO can vary significantly, by up to 1.5 eV. \cite{lyu2023band,wang2018band,hinuma2019band,seacat2024computational,hinuma2019band,seacat2020orthorhombic,wang2018band,mu2020orientation,kim2021heterostructural,peelaers2018structural,lyu2023band,carey2017band,peelaers2018structural,seacat2024computational,hinuma2019band,mu2020orientation,kim2021heterostructural,kamimura2014band,hung2014energy,hattori2016epitaxial} Experimental studies, such as those using capacitance-voltage (C--V) profiling and X-ray photoelectron spectroscopy (XPS) exhibit strong variation, which also depends on the methods used for deposition (\emph{e.g.}, sputtering-prepared films, pulsed laser deposition, atomic layer deposition) and the characterisation techniques employed.\cite{carey2017band,kamimura2014band,hung2014energy,hattori2016epitaxial} Theoretical studies, typically based on atomistic modeling, provide subresolution information regarding the large anisotropy of these alloys, where the monoclinic phase’s low symmetry results in varying surface growth orientations.
+Most of the atomistic modelling reported in the literature considered isolated surfaces \emph{i.e.}, offset computed using the electron affinity rule. \cite{peelaers2018structural,seacat2024computational,seacat2020orthorhombic,kim2021heterostructural} Although these models included surface relaxation, only a few studies considered proper interfaces to model these heterojunctions.\cite{hinuma2019band,wang2018band,mu2020orientation,lyu2023band} We note here that, while most of these reports investigate how the band offset and electron affinity are affected by both composition and structure, in nearly all cases, only the natural band offset is considered.
+In these cases, the effect of strain, as well as the chemical bonding at the interfaces, is neglected, which can lead to inaccurate predictions of both the magnitude and the nature of the band offset.\cite{lyu2023band,mu2020orientation}